dudley2y/CS484Final/README.md

 #### Sign up Form
 This form currently takes in first name, last name, username, password, and confirm password.
 On the react side, it currently checks if password and confirm are equal.
-If so, we check the database to see if user exists.
-If the user exists, we throw an error.
-If User doesn't exist, we add user, then login the user with a session.
+If so, we send a request to our backend ./register route.
+We will either get a "user already exists" or "Success".
+If success, we will be sent a session token.

 #### Login Form

 The login form currently takes in a username and password.
-When you click the login button, we make a request to our database to see if the user exists.
-If the user exists, we use bcrpyt to compare our hashed password to our plaintext password.
+When you click the login button,we will make a request to our backend ./login route. login will either send a "401 Unauthorized" or a "Logged in".
+If logged in, we will be given a session token.
-If user and pass is corrected, our page currently displays logged in.
-And we start a session.
-If user or pass is incorrect, passport will throw a 401 Unathorized error.